minima-global/minidocs/docs/runanode/archivenodes.md

 sidebar_position: 5
 ---

-# Run an archive node
+# Run an Archive node

 Archive nodes serve an important function of being able to recover any Minima user if they lose access to their node or require a re-sync to the chain.